A free-for-all but no crippling cyberattacks in Ukraine war - NewsBreak

 Whatever the reasons, the conflict's early days have been marked by lower-level cyberattacks that appear to be done both by freelancers and state actors.

-Prior to the invasion, hackers knocked offline or defaced Ukrainian government websites and wiped some servers with destructive malware.
+Prior to the invasion, hackers knocked offline or defaced Ukrainian government websites.
 Now, an ad hoc army of hackers — some marshaled online by Ukraine’s SBU security service — are claiming credit for takedowns and defacements of Russian government and media sites.

 A volunteer group calling itself the IT Army of Ukraine has more than 230,000 followers on a Telegram channel and is constantly listing targets for hackers to hit, like Russian banks and cryptocurrency exchanges.